ripienaar/free-for-dev/README.md

   * [Napkin](https://www.napkin.io/) - FaaS with 1Gb of memory, a default timeout of 15 seconds and 1,000,000 free API calls/month.
   * [Meteor Cloud](https://www.meteor.com/cloud) — Galaxy hosting.
 Meteor's own platform-as-a-service for Meteor apps which includes a free MongoDB Shared Hosting and automatic SSL.
   * [Northflank](https://northflank.com) — Build and deploy microservices, jobs and managed databases with a powerful UI, API & CLI.
 Seamlessly scale containers from version control and external Docker registries.
 Free tier includes 2 services, 2 cron jobs and 1 database.
+  * [Porter](https://getporter.dev/) - a fully-managed PaaS that lets teams automate DevOps.
+The free basic tier for porter cloud offers 1 cluster with up to 10 vCPU and 20 GB memory.

 **[⬆ back to top](#table-of-contents)**